tuni56/sales-data-pipeline/README.md

 - **Data quality as a first-class concern**
   Validations are enforced before data is promoted to the next layer.

-- **AWS-first design**
+- **Cloud-agnostic design**
-  Every component maps directly to managed AWS services.
+  The architecture and code structure map cleanly to managed services without embedding provider-specific logic.

 ---